 We already know how republican apologists answer the tough questions.
-They deflect by pointing out to something that someone else has done that is even minutely similar.
-Lately, when the republican President Donald Trump’s surrogates are questioned about his team having worked with Russia, they respond with the allegations of a “quid pro quo” deal by Hillary Clinton, when she was the US secretary of state, giving Russia ownership of one-fifth of U.S. uranium deposits in exchange for $145 million in donations to the Clinton Foundation.
+They deflect by pointing out (whataboutism) to something that someone else has done that is even minutely similar.
+Lately, when the republican President Donald Trump’s surrogates have been questioned about his team having worked with Russia, they respond with the allegations of a “quid pro quo” deal by Hillary Clinton, when she was the US secretary of state, giving Russia ownership of one-fifth of U.S. uranium deposits in exchange for $145 million in donations to the Clinton Foundation.
 The fact checkers at Snopes.com, have concluded that this claim is unsubstantiated.

 Here’s the rest of the story...

 On 10/25/16 David Emery of Snopes fact checked a favorite republican talking point, “Russian to Judgment”